abpio/abp-commercial-docs/en/getting-started.md

 yarn start
 ```

-This will take care of compiling your `TypeScript` code, and automatically reloading your browser.
-After it finishes, `Angular Live Development Server` will be listening on localhost:4200,
-open your web browser and navigate to [localhost:4200](http://localhost:4200/)
+It may take a longer time for the first build.
+Once it finishes, it opens the Angular UI in your default browser with the [localhost:4200](http://localhost:4200/) address.